RishabhRD/450DSA/dynamic_programming/important.md

 ## 32.cc : reach a given score

 it is just like coin change problem.
 DP is like make j with 0 to ith index coins

+## 34.cc : kadane's algorithm

+solution shows how kadane is just space optimized dp and because subarray is there so we use dp of largest suffix